EEA Nationals (Indefinite Leave to Remain) Bill [HL]

 Groups Affected

-- EEA nationals: Granted indefinite leave to remain if resident in the UK on the Brexit date, potentially improving their security and access to services.
+- EEA nationals: Granted indefinite leave to remain if resident in the UK on the Brexit date.

 Powered by nyModel